ryankaplan/pattern-based-ot/README.md

 # Pattern-based OT

-This is a server and client for the Pattern-based Operational Transform protocol as described in [this paper](http://www.computer.org/csdl/trans/td/preprint/07060680-abs.html) by Yi Xu and Chengzheng Sun [^1].
+This project is a server and client for the Pattern-based Operational Transform protocol as described in [this paper](http://www.computer.org/csdl/trans/td/preprint/07060680-abs.html) by Yi Xu and Chengzheng Sun [^1].
+It also contains a demo of a collaborative text editor that uses the server/client.

-I'm building this project for fun with the goal of better understanding the paper.
-It's not a library intended for public use, but I'm making it public in case others find it interesting or the code useful.
+I'm building this project for fun -- I want to better understand OT.
+And implementing an OT algorithm seemed like a good start.
+It's not a library intended for public use but I'm making it public anyway in case others find it interesting or the code useful.

-There aren't any known bugs in the OT control or operation algorithms, but it's not built to be a production-safe library.
-I strongly recommend against using it for anything serious.
+There aren't any known bugs in the OT code, but this is not built to be a production-ready library.
+All clients have to join a document at once for anything to work, all data is stored in memory, it doesn't have great test coverage, etc.

 Here's a gif of it in action: